mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 - The name of the tablespace you set the limits for.
 Use `*` to set limits for all tablespaces.

-- The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.
+- The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.

 - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
-The default value is `MAX`, which means there is no limit.
+The default value is `max`, which means there is no limit.

-If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.
+If the parameter `IO_LIMIT` is not set, the default value for `rbps`, `wpbs`, `riops`, and `wiops`s is set to `max`, which means that there are no disk I/O limits.
+In this scenario, the `gp_toolkit.gp_resgroup_config` system view displays its value as `-1`.

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups

 ### <a id="topic833"></a>Prerequisites

 Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources and disk I/O. There are two versions of cgroups: cgroup v1 and cgroup v2, which differ in the virtual file hierarchy implemented by v2.
-Greenplum Database uses cgroup v2 by default.
+Greenplum Database 7 supports both versions, but it uses cgroup v2 by default, and it only supports the parameter `IO_LIMIT` for cgroup v2.
+However, the version of Linux Control Groups shipped by default with your Linux distribution depends on the operating system version.
+For Enterprise Linux 8 and older, the default version is v1.
+For Enterprise Linux 9 and later, the default version is v2.
 For detailed information about cgroups, refer to the Control Groups documentation for your Linux distribution.

 Verify what version of cgroup is configured in your environment by checking what filesystem is mounted by default during system boot: